bmburhan22/GDSync/README.md

 Uses Google (Drive) API OAuth Client credentials in credentials.json

 ## `.gdinc` file
-Holds lines of `path/to/backup;google_drive_fileid;copyonly` semi-colon (;) separated
+Holds lines of `path/to/backup;google_drive_fileid;syncdel` semi-colon (;) separated
->**NOTE:** If copyonly is empty or whitespace, files are in sync mode, with deletions on one side reflecting on the other side.
-Any non-whitespace character in copyonly indicates only to copy from one side having the file to other side that does not have the file and vice-versa.
+>**NOTE:**  If syncdel is is the string literal "syncdel" then files are in sync mode, with deletions on one side reflecting on the other side.
+Anything except "syncdel" including empty field in copyonly indicates only to copy from one side having the file to other side that does not have the file and vice-versa.

 ## `.gdexc` file